NooreldeanKoteb/DevelopmentAgents/docs/agents/project_manager.md

 - Document decisions
 - Optimize resource usage

-This documentation provides a comprehensive overview of the Project Manager Agent's capabilities and responsibilities.
+This documentation provides a comprehensive overview of the Director Agent's capabilities and responsibilities.
 For specific implementation details, refer to the individual component documentation.